 Glacier Park Collection

-Whitefish, Montana is a charming little ski town situated at the base of Big Mountain.
-This local resort operates much like it did back in the good old days, with friendly staff and world-class terrain.
-The smiles are endless, the powder is deep and the views are unbeatable—what more could you ask for?
-As word gets out about this hidden gem, a few simple tricks can make your skiing experience even better.
-Whether it’s your first trip to “The Big” or your 30th, it’s always more fun to ski like a local.
+Whitefish is a charming ski town at the base of Big Mountain, where friendly faces and world-class terrain set the tone.
+Once word gets out about this hidden gem, a few insider tips can elevate your time on the slopes.
+Whether it’s your first visit to “The Big” or your 30th, there’s nothing better than skiing it like a local.

-Recently ranked #1 in Overall Satisfaction by Ski Magazine, Whitefish Mountain Resort has it all.
+Consistently chosen as one of the United States’ best resorts by Ski Magazine readers for its affordability, local vibe and family-friendly appeal, Whitefish Mountain Resort has it all.
 Locals know how to make the most of the beloved mountain they call home, and now they’re letting you in on a few of their secrets.
-Every day is a powder day here if you know where to look.

 Snow covered trees glow in sunshine.

-1. Powder stashes every day: We’re not joking—Powder.
-Every.
-Day.
 Even if it hasn’t snowed in a while, cold temperatures and wind transport keep the goods fresh.
-Pop into the trees off Inspiration, sneak over to the backside via Grey Wolf or venture past Bigfoot T-bar.
-Untouched powder is just waiting to be found long after the last storm cycle, you just have to know where to look.
+Venture off-groomed on your way down Inspiration, sneak over to the backside via Grey Wolf or explore past Bigfoot T-bar.
+Untouched powder is just waiting to be found long after the last storm cycle.

 Two snowboarders look over a snowy mountainside

-1. Hike a little for a big reward: If you’re fit and strong on your skis, it helps to know a few simple routes away from the groomers.
+If you’re fit and strong on your skis, it helps to know a few simple routes away from the groomers.
 There are a few quick inbound hikes that are worth checking out if you’re up for it.
-Hiking to the radio towers at the summit of Big Mountain is one of the most obvious choices—just hang a left off Chair 1 and follow the cat track up the hill.
+Hiking to the radio towers at the summit of Big Mountain is one of the most obvious choices — just hang a left off Chair 1 and follow the cat track up the hill.
 Another great hiking option is Lodi Ridge, located at the top of Bigfoot T-bar.

-2. When it’s foggy, stick to the trees: Big Mountain is known for plenty of things, and fog is one of them.
-The mountain’s low visibility can be a day-ender for the faint of heart, but you’re better than that.
-Duck into the trees at your earliest opportunity and regain the beautiful gift of sight.
-The trees provide depth and definition in whiteout conditions, making it easy to bob and weave like a true local.
+Big Mountain is known for plenty of things, and fog is one of them.
+The mountain’s low visibility can be a day-ender for the faint of heart, but locals have found a way to persevere.
+Skiing off-piste sometimes offers better visibility, as the trees provide depth and definition in whiteout conditions.
+When things get sketchy on the groomed runs, you're sure to hear whoops and hollers from tree-skiing locals just off the beaten path.

 Friends take a break on the ski hill between snow-covered trees.